x-square/analytics/23-07-research-terms.md

 Analytics is the systematic analysis of data to extract meaningful insights and support decision-making.
 It involves collecting, processing, and interpreting data to uncover patterns, trends, and relationships that can inform strategies and actions.
 Analytics can be applied in various fields, including business, healthcare, finance, and social sciences, to improve performance, optimise processes, and enhance understanding of complex systems.

-## Chronological levels of analytics
+## Chronological Levels of Analytics

 - **Descriptive analytics** focuses on summarising historical data to understand what has happened in the past.
 It provides insights into trends, patterns, and performance metrics.
 Common analyses include **funnel analysis**, **customer segmentation**, and **trend analysis**.
 For example, a company might use descriptive analytics to analyse sales data from the previous year to identify seasonal trends and customer preferences.
 - **Diagnostic analytics** is a type of analytics that focuses on understanding the reasons behind past events or outcomes.
 It goes beyond descriptive analytics by analysing historical data to identify patterns and relationships that explain why certain events occurred.
 Common analyses include **root cause analysis**, **session replays**, and **A/B testing**.
 For example, a company might use diagnostic analytics to investigate a sudden drop in sales by examining customer feedback, market trends, and competitor actions.
 It helps to find the causes of friction like **interactive friction**, **cognitive friction**, and **emotional friction**.
 - **Predictive analytics** uses statistical models and machine learning techniques to forecast future outcomes based on historical data.
 It helps organisations anticipate trends and make proactive decisions.
 Common analyses include **churn prediction**, **sales forecasting**, and **risk assessment**.
 For instance, a retail company might use predictive analytics to forecast demand for specific products during the holiday season, allowing them to optimise inventory levels.
 - **Prescriptive analytics** goes beyond predictive analytics by recommending actions to optimise outcomes.
 It uses advanced algorithms and simulations to suggest the best course of action based on predicted scenarios.
 Common analyses include **optimisation models**, **what-if analysis**, and **resource allocation models**.
 For example, a logistics company might use prescriptive analytics to determine the most efficient delivery routes based on traffic patterns and weather conditions, minimising costs and improving customer satisfaction.

-## Scaler levels of analysis
+## Scaler Levels of Analysis

 - **Micro level** refers to the smallest unit of analysis that is an individual within their social setting.
 At the micro level, also known as the local level, the research often focuses on individuals or small groups in a specific social context.
 Examples of micro level analysis include various individual-focused approaches: `person`, `partnership`, `family`, `household`, `neighbourhood`, `citizen`
 - **Meso level** focuses on populations larger than individuals (micro) but smaller than society as a whole (macro), like communities or organizations.
 Additionally, meso level analysis can aim to uncover connections between micro and macro levels.
 This is sometimes termed mid-range, particularly in sociology.
 Examples of meso level units of analysis include communities and organisations: `clan`, `tribe`, `community`, `village`, `town`, `city`
 - **Macro level** examine the results of interactions, like large-scale economic or resource transfers across populations.
 This is also known as the global level.
 Examples of macro level units of analysis encompass various large-scale phenomena: `society`, `nation`, `international`, `global`, `civilisation`

-# Product analytics
+# Product Analytics

 Product analytics is the process of collecting and analysing data related to a product's performance, user behaviour and overall impact.
 It helps organisations understand how users interact with their products, identify areas for improvement and make data-driven decisions to enhance user experience and product success.
 Product analytics can involve various metrics, such as user engagement, conversion rates, retention rates and feature usage.